Bournemouth Drainage and Wastewater Strategy

 Climate change is likely to increase the intensity of rainfall leading to higher risk of flooding in the future; however, the magnitude and timing of this change is highly uncertain.

-Wessex Water works closely with the lead local flood authority, Bournemouth Borough Council, on the local flood risk management strategy to understand the causes of local flooding, identify solutions, reduce flood risk through sustainable development and assist local communities to become flood resilient.
+Wessex Water works closely with the Lead Local Flood Authority, Bournemouth Christchurch and Poole Council, on the Local Flood Risk Management Strategy to understand the causes of local flooding, identify solutions, reduce flood risk through sustainable development and assist local communities to become flood resilient.

 - Construct a new inverted siphon to the WRC to improve resilience of the network.